 Group Size & Guiding Staff

-8 travelers is the most typical group size, plus guiding staff.
+8 travelers are the most typical group size, plus guiding staff.
 Maximum 12 clients.
 Guide to passenger ratio: 1:6

 The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle the Antarctic landmass.
-In addition, the strong marine influence and the affect of the Southern Patagonia Ice field make the weather hard to predict.
-In spring or early summer fine weather may deteriorate almost without warning, bringing rain and even snow.
-Even in summer (December to March) you should come prepared to find strong cold winds (up to 130 km/hr) and rainfall.
+In addition, the strong marine influence and the effect of the Southern Patagonia Icefield make the weather hard to predict.
+In spring or early summer, fine weather may deteriorate almost without warning, bringing rain and even snow.
+Even in summer (December to March), you should come prepared to find strong cold winds (up to 130 km/hr) and rainfall.
 The summer’s average temperature is 11ºC/52ºF (24ºCmax, 2ºC min).
 However, just as quickly as the weather turns nasty, it can become lovely and sunny.
 So come prepared for all types of weather!

 This is the right trip for energetic people who like to be active and have a spirit of adventure and a positive attitude.
 To enjoy this trek it is essential to be in shape before you arrive.
 It is not wise to regard this trek as a means of getting into shape or losing excess weight.
 Start a program of conditioning well before departure.

 - Youngsters who are 14 years of age or older are welcome and are considered adults.

 - Children between 12 and 13 might be accepted in this program if their legal guardian sends a formal letter stating that the child is prepared for such an intense trekking trip and authorizes us to hire a private guide in case the child cannot perform well during the trek.

 - Children under 12 years of age cannot participate in this trip.

 - This trip doesn’t offer a special discount for children.